It opened in a flash, The Gleam a puma’s eye.

 Whatever, it doesn’t matter.
 Of all the nesting geese, Branda has the shortest flight to the forest and therefore will have the easiest time getting food for her young once they hatch from the eggs she’s yet to lay.
 The claw means nothing, Branda’s already won her prize.

-‘Dopper, I see your dozen divers performing their dastardly dance, but still I stand uncertain of how this will end the drought.
+‘High Dopper, I see your dozen divers performing their dastardly dance, but still I stand uncertain of how this will end the drought.
 Please, if you would, explain to me again what exactly you mean to do here.’

-‘I will rally my daring divers, yo Braten,’ Dopper sends, keeping his turquoise eyes fixed on his dancing divers, ‘and I will join them in the water.
-As you well know, the giants’ subterranean pipeline is responsible for controlling the flow from the pocket to the rest of the Wan’Res’.
+‘I will rally my daring divers, yo’Braten,’ sends Dopper, keeping his turquoise eyes fixed on his daring divers, ‘and I will join them in the water.
+As you well know, the giants’ subterranean pipe is responsible for controlling the flow from the pocket to the rest of the Wan’Res’.
 They removed the cap and the water should be flowing, but yet it is not.
 Did you peek at the dry end of the pipe when you flew over here?’

 Braten nods his head thoughtfully.
-‘I did, ‘twas a wall of fertile soil.
+‘I did.
+‘Twas a wall of fertile soil.
 Looked more like the cap was still on than off.’

 ‘Precisely.
 There seems to be a clog, a stoppage in the drain.
 My divers and I mean to cleanse the pipe of that which hinders it, nothing more and nothing less.’